vinaygopinath/androidtutorial/app/views/concept_lessons/_android_hello_world.html.md

 Right click on your project in **Package Explorer** window on the left and choose **Run As => Android Application** as shown below.

 <br/>
-<%= image_tag "hello-android/deploy-app.png", alt: "Deploy Android App", title: "Deploy Android App" %>
+<%= image_tag "hello-android/deploy-app.png", alt: "Android Hello World Deploy", title: "Android Hello World Deploy" %>
 <br/>
 <br/>

 You can also choose to deploy the app by clicking on the **green play button** on the top bar

 <br/>
-<%= image_tag "hello-android/green-play-button.png", alt: "Green Play Button", title: "Green Play Button" %>
+<%= image_tag "hello-android/green-play-button.png", alt: "Android Hello World Green Play Button", title: "Green Play Button" %>
 <br/>